buttburger1/GLSL/README.md

 -Merged drawVBO_light to drawVBO

--Switching out limitOne and meshSkip
+-Moving away from limitOne and meshSkip

 -Fixed indices for lighting